 Arsenal boss Arsene Wenger apologised to the club's supporters after the Gunners lost 3-1 at home to Aston Villa on the first day of the Premier League.

 Wenger's side were booed off at full-time, with chants for the Frenchman to strengthen his squad before the transfer window closes on 2 September.

 "What hurts me is to disappoint people who love the club," said Wenger.

 "I'm here to make them happy and when I do not I can only say sorry, come back and make them happy in the next game."

-Earlier this summer, chief executive Ivan Gazidis revealed that Arsenal were ready to spend big after an "escalation in our financial firepower".
+Earlier this summer, chief executive Ivan Gazidis revealed that after an "escalation in our financial firepower".

-Wenger confirmed on Thursday that he will attempt to make signings right up until the transfer deadline at 23:00 BST on 2 September, and his team seemed to be in need of reinforcements against Villa.
+Wenger confirmed on Thursday that he will right up until the transfer deadline at 23:00 BST on 2 September, and his team seemed to be in need of reinforcements against Villa.

 Olivier Giroud gave Arsenal an early lead but Christian Benteke equalised and then put the visitors 2-1 ahead before the Gunners were reduced to 10 men when Laurent Koscielny was sent off for a second yellow card.

 Antonio Luna, one of six new signings by Paul Lambert, scored a third to complete Villa's victory as sections of the crowd turned on Wenger, with anger building as the match reached its conclusion.

 Lambert later said: "It's never nice to hear it, you need the fans to stick with you.
 Mr Wenger certainly knows what he's doing."